How to Apply

 - An application fee of $50.

 General and Advanced Subject Graduate Record Examination (GRE) scores and TOEFL scores are not required for admission.

 Applications must be received by December 1, 2023, for entrance during the first week of September 2024.

 Applications are evaluated by faculty working in a wide range of fields, and they look for students who have demonstrated a commitment to scientific excellence and who they believe will thrive in a flexible, interdisciplinary program.

-Selected candidates will be invited to interview for a position in the graduate program in February 2020.
-During these visits, candidates have formal and informal opportunities to meet faculty and students, to visit laboratories and residence halls, to explore the campus and neighborhood, and to experience cultural opportunities in New York City.
+Selected candidates will be invited to interview for a position in the graduate program in January 2024.
+Open House events for accepted applicants will take place in February and will include formal and informal opportunities to meet faculty and students, to visit laboratories and residence halls, to explore the campus and neighborhood, and to experience cultural opportunities in New York City.

 It is the policy of The Rockefeller University to support equality of educational and employment opportunity.
 No individual shall be discriminated against with respect to admission, access, or employment in or to any University program or activity on the basis of race, color, national origin, religion, sex (including gender, gender identity, gender expression, pregnancy, and sexual harassment), disability, age, citizenship status, military status, marital or partnership status, sexual orientation, genetic information, or any other characteristic protected by law.
 The Rockefeller University is committed to the maintenance of affirmative action programs that will assure the continuation of such equality of opportunity.